ericung/funleetcode/rulesofbusiness/README.md

 4. When you win once, everyone will get off your case - for a while.

-5. Immigrants are establishing roots and sort themselves out.
+5. Immigrants are establishing roots and sorting themselves out.
 Be open to people outside your usual circle of friends and family.
 Be nice to the new guy.